Master of Arts in Liberal Studies

 All degree-seeking in the field of health and well-being.
 Students are allowed a term of nonenrollment in their progression to the MALS degree; a second term of nonenrollment would result in termination of coverage.
 A student who is unable to return to classes because of an additional requirement for an additional period of time.

 The rates for graduate students are somewhat higher than for undergraduates.
 However, MALS students can choose their own primary care providers off campus.
-In addition, MALS students who join the Reed health plan may seek medical attention from the Reed Health Center, The health center requires their services to complete a confidential health history form.
+In addition, MALS students who join the Reed Health Plan may seek medical attention from the Reed Health Center, preferably by appointment but also by drop-in.
+The health center requires their services to complete a confidential health history form.
 The plan offers access to the Aetna national network of preferred providers.
 Aetna Student Health at 866 / 574-8289 is available at www.aetnastudenthealth.com or by calling Aetna Student Health.

-Liberal Studies 510 - The Fifties in the United States
+Liberal Studies 537 - Women in the Ancient World

-Liberal Studies 525 - Chaucer and the Medieval World
+Liberal Studies 556 - Race and the Immigrant Experience